We may earn a commission when you buy through links in our articles. Learn more.

 18 Improved Inspiring Surge

-The Purple Dragon Knight 5e (also called the Banneret, outside of the Forgotten Realms DnD setting) acts as something of a commander during their campaigns.
+The Banneret 5e subclass (also called the Purple Dragon Knight in the the Forgotten Realms DnD setting) acts as something of a commander during campaigns.
 Their abilities add a lot of support in battle, and they are masters of persuasion.

 Rallying Cry activates when they use their Second Wind power, granting hit points equal to their Fighter level to all allies in range.
 Their other ability, Inspiring Surge, lets a chosen ally use their Reaction to perform a full-on attack.